asdub/improved-telegram/README.md

 [Google Fonts](https://fonts.google.com/) is in use on this app.

-To keep on the simplicity breif,
+To keep on the simplicity brief,
 Only one font is in use:\
 **Roboto** in weights of 400 & 600.